1866

 New facility in Leipzig

-The company, which had grown to a staff of 300 employees, moved into a new facility in the Paunsdorf neighbourhood of Leipzig.
-Greenhouses and fields for medicinal plants were also established there.
+The company, which had grown to a staff of 300 employees, moved into a new facility in the Leipzig suburb of Paunsdorf.
+Greenhouses and fields for medicinal plants were also set up there.
 By that time, Schwabe was present all around the globe, including the Indian subcontinent as well as the Transvaal (now part of South Africa), Brazil and Mexico.

 1941